uga-libraries/GitHub_Standards/Code_README_Standard.md

 (source: https://github.com/uga-libraries/general-aip)

-## Workflow
+# Workflow
 Generally describe how the program works from start to finish.
 Generally include expected inputs, how the code processes data or goes through the workflow, and expected outputs.
+This is also the section where you can list short descriptions of scripts if the repository consists of a lot of different scripts with individual workflows.

 ***Example:***
 1. Extracts the department, collection id, folder name, AIP id, title, and version from metadata.csv.